Here's How Your Trade SSR Mining Inc. (SSRM) Aggressively Right Now

 SSRM’s Market Performance

-SSRM stocks went down by -9.59% for the week, with a monthly drop of -4.60% and a quarterly performance of -10.34%, while its annual performance rate touched 6.09%.
-The volatility ratio for the week stands at 6.09% while the volatility levels for the past 30 days are set at 4.21% for SSR Mining Inc..
-The simple moving average for the period of the last 20 days is -7.58% for SSRM stocks with a simple moving average of -0.15% for the last 200 days.
+SSRM stocks went up by 2.50% for the week, with a monthly drop of -7.36% and a quarterly performance of -11.19%, while its annual performance rate touched 18.88%.
+The volatility ratio for the week stands at 4.49% while the volatility levels for the past 30 days are set at 4.39% for SSR Mining Inc. The simple moving average for the period of the last 20 days is -4.46% for SSRM stocks with a simple moving average of 1.87% for the last 200 days.

 Analysts’ Opinion of SSRM